Frag's Writings :: Highlighting

 For this blog I required a syntax highlighter that was:

-on the D&H slack lead me to prism.js and when all is done, results are pretty good!
+.js doing the hardwork of lexing and a .css dealing with the actual colours and styling)Some consultation with the webdev experts in #programming on the D&H slack lead me to prism.js and when all is done, results are pretty good!

 #include <iostream>